peterwillcn/Elastos/Trinity.Runtime/plugin_src/NotificationManager/README.md

-# DIDSessionManager plugin for elastOS
+# Notification Manager plugin for elastOS

-This plugin usage is limited to a few built-in applications in order to manage global DID sign in/out in elastOS.
+Plugin to send and receive in-app notifications for elastOS.